 My Talk after Launch and Media

-I had earlier requested DST to give me a chance to talk about TV2035 and they had agreed and made a lot in an afternoon session.
+I had earlier requested DST to give me a chance to talk about TV2035 and they had agreed and made a slot in an afternoon session.
 Of course, the crowd had thinned down by then but still, there were thousands of them.
 Talk went well and we got a good response.
 Media people wanted a copy of the document and we managed to give it out to many of them.
-Shri Maan Bardhan Kanth, who was handling media relations on behalf of TIFAC also helped by connecting to his friend in the media circle.
+Shri Maan Bardhan Kanth, who was handling media relations on behalf of TIFAC also helped us by connecting to his friend in the media circle.
 They all wanted a soft copy of the document to make it easy for them to copy content and images etc.